 As for the training venue itself, it offered multiple spaces and weather permitting the wonderful grounds or the park opposite.
 All in all, we were provided with the opportunity to practice mindfulness in a variety of settings.
 There are excellent transport links nearby which makes access easy for those travelling locally or from further afield.

 I started out looking for something to add to the practices that I had followed in the past.
 The course provided me with this and so much more, and I will continue to pursue this new avenue of inspired learning.
 I made some valuable connections and no doubt we will keep in touch, offering support and friendship on one another’s coaching journeys.
 I would thoroughly recommend the weekend to anyone that wants to learn more about mindfulness and incorporating it into their life or practice, or for those that are looking to further expand their coaching skill set.
 It was a great experience which taught me much that I will take with me as I move my coaching practice forward.”

-The next Animas CPD in Mindfulness for Coaching is in Edinburgh across the weekend of 30th-31st March, if you would like to register your interest for this course then you can register your interest here!
+The next Animas CPD in Mindfulness for Coaching is in London across the weekend of 22nd-23rd June, if you would like to find out more information or book your place you can do so here!